Philip Green: Demise of BHS

 Green bought BHS for £200m in 2000, but the firm performed poorly so he sold it for just £1 in 2015.
 By April 2016 BHS had debts of £1.3bn, including a pensions deficit of £571m.
 Despite the deficit of £571m, Green and his family collected £586m in dividends, rental payments and interest on loans during their 15-year ownership of the retailer.
 Referring to the conduct of Green, Angela Eagle, the shadow business secretary, said: "In this situation it appears this owner extracted hundreds of millions of pounds from the business and walked away to his favourite tax haven, leaving the Pension Protection Scheme to pick up the bill."
 Simon Walker, the Director General of the Institute of Directors, described Green's "lamentable failure of behaviour" which was deeply damaging to the reputation of business.
 He then added that he had moral responsibilities to the pension fund and a proper investigation was needed but not one that took years.
-It took months for the negotiation to be settled down, it ended with Green agreeing to a voluntary settlement of £363m into the scheme.
+It took months for the negotiation to be settled down; it ended with Green agreeing to a voluntary settlement of £363m into the scheme.

 Appearance before joint Select Committee meeting

-Ahead of a joint Business and Work and Pensions Select Committee meeting, Green called the inquiry biased, and stated that he "therefore required [its chair, Frank Field] to resign".
+A few days before a scheduled joint meeting of the Business and Work and Pensions Select Committees of the House of Commons for an inquiry into the controversial sale of BHS, Green called the inquiry biased, and wrote to Frank Field, the chair of the Work and Pensions Select Committee, "I therefore require you to resign immediately from this inquiry."
 Field pointed out that the size of the pensions deficit is a fact, not a matter of opinion, and that Parliament and not Green decides who chairs Committees.